Hacienda San Jose

-Call us on 858 345 1763 to start planning your vacation to Hacienda San Jose or take a look at our itineraries to the Yucatan Peninsula
+Call us on Yucatan Peninsulato start planning your vacation to Hacienda San Jose or take a look at our itineraries to the

 Hacienda San Jose is a secluded and beautifully restored colonial hacienda outside the Yucatan Peninsula's capital Merida and surrounded by lush tropical jungle and within reach of magnificent Mayan ruins such as Chichen Itza.

 Hacienda San Jose, a former grand nobleman's estate, is located 45 minutes from the Yucatan's capital Merida.
 This gem of a hotel has been restored in a colonial style with stunning pastel blue facades and landscaped gardens.